 Colour and chemicals trough:

 The colour and chemicals trough is made of stainless steel.
 The corrosion-resistant stainless steel is used for this trough.
 The water is filled in this trough during processing.
 The colour or chemical dosing is also carried out in this trough through the side tank.
-The yarn is impregnated into the colour or chemical liquor during the process.
+The yarn is impregnated with the colour or chemical liquor during the process.
 If the machine has a spray unit, the liquor is collected into this trough after spraying.
 The water supply pipe is connected at the top of the trough and the drainage pipe is connected at the bottom of the trough.
 A steam pipe is connected with the trough to maintain the required liquor temperature.
 This is the fixed part of the machine.

 Side tank and colour dosing system:

-A side tank is used for the preparation of colour or chemicals liquor and its dosing into the trough.
-A small stainless steel tank is used, the required amount of the chemical or colour is dissolved in the side tank.
+A side tank is used for the preparation of colour or chemical liquor and its dosing into the trough.
+A small stainless steel tank is used, and the required amount of the chemical or colour is dissolved in the side tank.
 A motorised stirrer is fitted inside the side tank.
 The stirrer helps to blend and mix the colour or chemicals in the water properly.
 The side tank is connected to the trough with the help of a pipe.
 The controlled dosing of liquor is done manually by regulating the liquor dosing valve.